scrapper/perobs/README.md

 constructor .
 The constructor of PEROBS::ObjectBase derived objects must have at least one argument.
 The first argument is a PEROBS internal object that must be passed to super() as first thing in initialize().
 You can have other arguments if needed.
-Be aware that the constructor is not used to restore objects from the database.
+Be aware that initialize() is not called when objects are restored from the database!
+You can define a restore() method to deal with object initialization or modification after restore from database. restore() is also the proper place to initialize non-persistent instance variables.
 New objects are created via Store.new() so you cannot call the constructor directly in your code.
-You can define a post_restore() method to deal with object initialization or modification after restore from database.

 To start off you must create at least one PEROBS::Store object that owns your persistent objects.
 The store provides the persistent